1905 Rev. Jim Sharp organized Morning Glory Baptist Church. The name was later changed to Saint John Baptist Church.

 2012 First Saint John Church is redesignated First Saint John Cathedral and a new crest is unveiled.
 The names of the locations were changed as well, FSJ South became known as FSJ Berry, and FSJ North became known as FSJ Watauga.

-2020 First Saint John Cathedral had many historical first; in 2020 began its Live Virtual Broadcasting of Sunday, Monday, Wednesday Services, and conducting Virtual Ministry and Discipleship Classes.
+2020 First Saint John Cathedral had many historical firsts; in 2020 began its Live Virtual Broadcasting of Sunday, Monday, and Wednesday Services, and conducted Virtual Ministry and Discipleship Classes.
 Its first Drive-Thru Holy Communion, Parking Lot Celebrations, and Presidential Rally on the grounds of First Saint John Cathedral with Vice President candidate Senator Kamala Harris with special guest gospel singers Fred Hammond and Marvin Sapp.
 First Saint John Cathedral also shared in the Fort Worth Opera performing “Stone Soup,” on its parking lot and hosted one of many Community Giveaways from putting gift cards and food in the hands of our community.